dgvirtual/bonfire2-pages-module/README.md

 ## Updating

-When updating, repeat step 2, and see if there are any significant changes in the config file `Pages.php` to be merged with the file in your `app/Config/Pages.php`.
+When updating, repeat step 2, read the [changelog](CHANGELOG.md) to see what's new, and check if there are any significant changes in the config file `Pages.php` to be merged with the file in your `app/Config/Pages.php`.